Rassower Strom

 The Wittow Ferry crosses the Strom.
 It is a ferry service for foot passengers and vehicles (up to a permitted total weight of 30 t each).

 In severe winters, when the water surface of the bodden freezes over, the Rassower Strom remains largely ice-free as a result of the current to and from the Großer Jasmunder Bodden and provides a refuge for large numbers of water fowl.

+Several academic studies have been conducted regarding the microbial populations within Rassower Strom.